Overseas Aid Gift Deduction Scheme

 OAGDS online application system

-Should you require assistance or have any questions, please contact us by email on the address below.
+Should you require assistance or have any questions, please contact us by logging into the online application system and submitting an enquiry through the link below or by email on the address below.
 If you would like to speak with a member of the OAGDS administration team please indicate this in your email, requesting a telephone appointment.
 Please note that due to current high workload, there may be some delay in replying to your email.